Senior Writer: Supriya Bajaj

 - Interactive voice response

-- Doesn’t log the call recordings into the CRM.
+- Unfortunately, call recordings are not logged into the CRM.

 - Bronze: $16 per user/month